Undergraduate Course: Global Challenges for Business (BUST08035)

 ||Group Presentation (40%)

 Individual MCQ (10%)

 Individual Digital Literacy for Business - Information Assignments (10%)

 ||Formative: Students will receive constant feedback on their skills development within the seminars.

 Summative: Students will receive detailed feedback on their coursework in verbal and written form.

 On completion of this course, the student will be able to:

-- Identify and analyse positive and negative global challenges and trends, and apply appropriate skills and approaches necessary to manage and lead business within this context;
+- Demonstrate critical thinking in the evaluation of information about positive and negative global challenges and disruptions, and apply appropriate skills and critical approaches necessary to evaluate business within this context;

 |Graduate Attributes and Skills

 ||C1 Meaningful Interpersonal Interaction: understand how to manage and sustain successful individual and group relationships in order to achieve positive and responsible outcomes, in a range of virtual and face-to-face environments.